zerosicx/gpuCartoonify/README.md

 * **Make sure that the visibility of your new repository (the one you just forked) is set to private.**
 * You can obtain the URL of your forked project by clicking the "Clone" button (beside "Fork") and then the “copy to clipboard icon" at the right of the dropdown.
 * Clone the new repository to your computer and open the project with IntelliJ, by using command line or IntelliJ interface
   * Using the Git command line: You will need to install a Git client yourself if you are not using the lab machines.
 In a termial on your computer, clone the assignment one repository to your computer using the command “git clone `<url you copied>`”.
 Open the project into your IntelliJ workspace.
-(File / Select the project directory ).
+(File / Open the project directory).
   * IntelliJ: Alternatively, you could get the project from GitLab repository using IntelliJ interface (Get a project from version control: https://www.jetbrains.com/help/idea/import-project-or-module-wizard.html)
 * Commit your changes regularly, providing an informative commit message and using Git inside IntelliJ (Commit and Changes Tutorial: https://www.jetbrains.com/help/idea/commit-and-push-changes.html)
 * You are expected to make at least 20 commits with messages to explain what have changed. `10 out of 60 marks are allocated for this`.